 In this article I aim to deal with the following:

-If you feel the following article has any lackings, or if you simply want to express your feelings as to how helpful the article would prove in your understanding on the playlist features of MaPlEr, your feedback is always welcome.
+If you feel the following article has any lackings, or if you simply want to express your feelings as to how helpful the article would prove in your understanding on the playlist features of Arthax, your feedback is always welcome.

-Playlists - are the very basic nature of MaPlEr.
-In fact, it was such an essential part of the software, that the name of the software originally was: "MaPlEr Playlist Creator".
-As the complexity of the program raised, and the number of features grew, it became natural to rename the software to only MaPlEr.
-Anyone who starts using MaPlEr - or, in fact, most other media player on the market - will more or less immediately get in touch with a playlist.
+Playlists - are the very basic nature of Arthax.
+In fact, it was such an essential part of the software, that the name of the software originally was: "Arthax Playlist Creator".
+As the complexity of the program raised, and the number of features grew, it became natural to rename the software to only Arthax.
+Anyone who starts using Arthax - or, in fact, most other media player on the market - will more or less immediately get in touch with a playlist.
 Not only the term, but really get their hands on a playlist.
 In most cases, without even realizing the fact.
 The best way to illustrate a playlist, is to look at an everyday example that might be quite familiar to most people.
 Most of us - if not all - have been in touch with a To-Do list.
 If for no other reason, at least when we go to the store.
 You will bring your shopping list, reading something like this:

 Arriving to the store, you read the first line on the list (Bread).
 This indicates for you to go to the bread shelf, and pick a loaf.
 After that task is done, you have another look at your list.
 The second entry reads Milk, and you would walk over to the diary section, and get yourself some of that stuff.
 Again, you take a look on your list, and walk off to the corresponding department of the store, picking one by one of the things listed on your shopping list.